mompiou/index/README.md

 atomic-structure-factor-n xn yn zn

-where x, y and z are the atom position in the unit cell.
+where x, y and z are the atom positions in the unit cell.

 * Enter the calibration.
 It can be modified in the calibration.txt file with the format: name energy camera-length binning product-px-times-d (px is the measured distance in the reciprocal space in pixels and d is the interplanar distance in angstroem)
 * Click on the image to set the reference point